onflow/hybrid-custody-scaffold/README.md

 # 🤔 What is Hybrid Custody?

-> :books: Read the full docs at [developers.flow.com/hybrid-custody](https://developers.flow.com/concepts/hybrid-custody)
+> :books: Read the full docs [here](https://developers.flow.com/build/advanced-concepts/account-linking)

 The Hybrid Custody model on Flow enables developers to provide seamless onboarding and in-app experiences while simultaneously empowering users with real ownership and self-sovereignty.
 With this new custodial model, developers can